What if the entire personal finance industry is focussing us on the wrong things?

-What if the key to getting rich is not just increasing earnings and choosing good investments (important though those things are)?
+What if the key to getting rich is not just choosing good investments?…important though that is.

 Mental models are ways of looking at the world.
 They are like maps: simplified versions of reality which help us navigate a complex world.

-I’ve noticed that some people have mental models that are powerful for building wealth.
+Some people have mental models that help them build wealth.
 Warren Buffett’s partner Charlie Munger is known for a set of mental models that helped him achieve great success.

-We use mental shortcuts because they allow us to make quick decisions and, in our evolutionary history, quick decisions would have been needed to survive.
-When you see a shadow the shape of the sabre-tooth tiger, best not start a philosophy class, best run the fuck away.
+We use these mental modals to make decisions on autopilot.
+In our evolutionary history, quick decisions would have been needed to survive.
+When you see a shadow the shape of the sabre-tooth tiger, best not start a philosophical debate, best to run the fuck away.

-For example, have you ever heard someone complain about all their past boyfriends being bastards? (please feel free to change the sex and character flaw yourself here).
-But what is the one thing that all these past boyfriends have in common?
-The person that chose them.
-Is it possible that the person choosing has a relationship blueprint that is unhelpful?
+For example, have you ever heard someone complain about all their past partners?
+What is the one thing that all those different people have in common?
+Answer: the person that chose them.
+Is it possible that the person choosing has a relationship blueprint that is not helping them?

 Similarly, is it possible that we all have money blueprints that determine our financial results?
 For good or bad.